MaterializeInc/materialize/doc/user/content/sql/subscribe.md

   - /sql/tail
 ---

-`SUBSCRIBE` streams updates from a source, table, or view as they occur.
+`SUBSCRIBE` streams updates from a source, table, view, or materialized view as they occur.

 ## Conceptual framework